As enduring as the color and as fresh as the fragrance, lavender offers much to the full-sun garden.

 Taller varieties also have their place in the garden.
 Twickel Purple, the hardy English lavender, is superior for its gray leaves and dark violet flowers on extra long spikes.
 Provence is a two-foot tall, light purple-blooming plant grown in the lavender fields of the French region that bears its name.

 Throughout the summer, remove old stalks when flowers fade to encourage reblooming.
 Plants typically freeze back in the winter.
-In spring, cut plants back by one-third or to live stems before new growth begins.
+In spring, cut plants back by one-third or to live stems as new leaves begin to appear.
 Lavenders make excellent sachets and potpourris, as well as fresh and dried flowers for decorative arrangements.

 For more information, see the following Colorado State University Extension fact sheet(s).